Wavy Gravy: Personal life

 He was briefly married to a "Frenchwoman" in the early 1960s; the marriage ended in divorce.

-In 1965, Wavy Gravy married the actress Bonnie Jean Beecher, who later adopted the name Jahanara Romney.
-They have a son, born in 1971 as Howdy Do-Good Gravy Tomahawk Truckstop Romney, who has since become known as Jordan Romney.
+In 1965, Romney married the actress Bonnie Jean Beecher, who later adopted the name Jahanara Romney.
+They have a son, born as Howdy Do-Good Gravy Tomahawk Truckstop Romney, who has since changed to a singular different first name.

 Radio programs

-As Wavy Gravy, he has had two radio shows on Sirius Satellite Radio's Jam On station.
+As Wavy Gravy, Romney has had two radio shows on Sirius Satellite Radio's Jam On station.